errol187/Multi-tasks/README.md

 #### --target
-Type: `[list affilates, 1, 2, 3, 4]`
+Type: `string`
 Default: `htx`

-Note: If command line global is not set the default folder will be set to 'htx'
+Note: If command line global is not set the default folder will be set to 'htx'.
+For a list of possible targets plese refer to htx affiliates code until a list is present.

 ### Usage Examples